gowritharun-songa/memory-archieve/README.md

-# Memory Hub
+# Memory Archieve

-Memory Hub is a full-stack application for storing and sharing personal memories.
+Memory Archieve is a full-stack application for storing and sharing personal memories.
 It features a modern React-based frontend built with Next.js and a robust Node.js backend using Express and MongoDB.

 ## 🚀 Features